 ST: Connection to customers, with total transparency.
 Engaged and ethical leaders.
 Team work, at all levels.
 Simplicity, and most of all: SPEED in decision making, feedback and corrective actions, even if it means shutting the line down.

-SPT Consult is a Houston based operations and manufacturing consultancy with a particular focus on high quality, fast recommendations for the clients.
+SPT Consulting is a Houston based operations and manufacturing consultancy with a particular focus on high quality, fast recommendations for the clients.
 Below is a sample report of their “Rapid Plant Assessment” report.